 Schizophrenia is a complex brain disorder.
 It is caused by a chemical imbalance and often runs in families.
-This illness can't be cured but can be managed with medicine and therapy.
+This illness can't be cured.
+But it can be managed with medicine and therapy.

 The Cognitive Behavioral Therapy (CBT) Program at Massachusetts General Hospital provides advanced clinical care to patients, furthers CBT research, and educates healthcare professionals, students and the general public about CBT.

 The First-Episode and Early Psychosis Program (FEPP) evaluates and treats people in the critical early stages of schizophrenia or related psychotic illnesses.

 The Inpatient Psychiatric Service located on Blake 11 at Massachusetts General Hospital cares for adults 18 years and older who need short-term, secure medical psychiatric treatment in an acute inpatient setting.

 What is schizophrenia?